-In the realm of property settlements, a common question that arises is “Who pays the court costs?”
-In Australia, the general rule in family law disputes, including property settlements, is that each party is responsible for their own legal costs.
+In property settlements, a common question is, “Who pays the court costs?”
+In Australia, the general rule in family law disputes, including property settlements, is that each party is responsible for their legal costs.

-However, the court has the discretion to order one party to pay all or a part of the other party’s legal fees and costs if it sees fit, based on factors such as the conduct of the parties, the complexity of the case, and the financial circumstances of each party.
+However, the court has the discretion to order one party to pay all or a part of the other party’s legal fees and costs if it sees fit, based on factors such as the parties’ conduct, the complexity of the case, and each party’s financial circumstances.

 These costs are influenced by various factors such as the case’s complexity, the length of time it takes to resolve, and whether the matter proceeds to a trial.